geekgonecrazy/remote-recover-livecd/README.md

 # Remote Recover LiveCD

 This is provided as-is.
-Solved a need for me to be able to gain access to a remote machine over 450 miles (~720km) and reset the admin password for a family member that didn't have any other way to get into their machine.
+Basically to document for my self in case I ever need to do it again.
+It solved a need for me to be able to gain access to a remote machine over 450 miles (~720km) and reset the admin password for a family member that didn't have any other way to get into their machine.

 Some disclaimers:
 1. Only tested creation on ubuntu